The views expressed by the host on this program, documented to be almost always right 99.8% of the time.

 It's just the nature of their existence has that kind of power to reshape things.

-But that's not what they know.
+But that's not what they're saying.

 Madonna just wanted to be a success singing and dancing.

-Uh she wasn't not to change this or change that.
+She wasn't not to change this or change that.

-She just wanted to forge her way and in the process, in Camille Paglia's view, massively important artistic things happened.
+And in the process, in Camille Paglia's view, massively important artistic things happen.

-She said that's why it's important for critics to analyze this.
+And she says, that's why it's important for critics to analyze this.

-All that no, Trump is not aware.
+No, Trump is not aware.

 He's doing any of that.